twoixter/hostage/README.md

 **Hostage** is a command line utility to manage local hostnames, inspired by the Ghost GEM for ruby.

-## NOTE: Currently, it doesn't work in OSX Lion / Mountain Lion.
-Looking for a fix.

 Tipically this is done editing `/etc/hosts` on Unix systems, but with Mac OS X we can use the Open Directory Services as an alternative.
 I prefer not to mess with system files, I want to keep my `/etc/hosts` file as clean as possible...

+> **NOTE:** Currently **Hostage** doesn't work with OSX Lion / Mountain Lion.
+I'm Looking for a fix.
+> This has to do with how Lion / Mountain Lion handles Open Directory Services.

 # Compiling and installing hostage